riccardocalligaro/flutter-showcase/gioco/README.md

 ![The project structure](https://i0.wp.com/resocoder.com/wp-content/uploads/2019/08/Clean-Architecture-Flutter-Diagram.png?ssl=1)

 In my case there were no remote or local data sources, the call flows ends at the repository, the layer in which the questions are generated.

+- `main.dart` Entry point for the application
+- `core/` folder that contains all the core features
+    - `domain`/
+        - `failures.dart`, Failure object, used for functional programming
+        - `usecase.dart`, UseCase entity, will explain this later
+    - `presentation`/
+        - `g_colors.dart`, game main colors and utilities
+- `game/` game folder
+    - `game_container.dart`, files that contains a static method will all the dependency to initialize with GetIt
+    - `data/`
+        - `question_constants.dart`, constants with different difficulties ect
+        - `questions_repository_impl.dart`, the implementation of the `QuestionsRepository`, contains the method that retrieves the random question
+    - `domain/`
+        - `model/`, app models
+            - `question_domain_model.dart`, the `Question` class model
+        - `repository`, abstract classes
+            - `questions_repository.dart`, abstract class, this is implemented in `questions_repository_impl.dart`
+        - `usecase`, use cases for our application
+            - `get_question_usecase.dart`, gets a random question
+            - `get_record_points_usecase.dart`, gets the high scroe
+    - `presentation/`
+        - `game_page.dart`, 'entry point' for our application, this is the first 'widget', controls whether to show the start or the question screen
+        - `start_game_page.dart`, first page, shows the user high score and a button to press for starting the game
+        - `question_page.dart`, the actual game
+        - `widget/`, other ui elements
+            - `animations/`
+                - `start_game_animation.dart`, the animation in the start page
+            - `painters/`, painters for the custom circle
+                - `answer_circle_section_painter.dart`, the custom painter
+            - `section.dart`, the part of the circle, its used to rapresent an answer

 ### Clean architecture